-- o Premium Assistance for children and families with incomes from zero up to and including 200 percent of FPL: Subsidies are available to children in this income category through FHIAP or Healthy Kids ESI.
+- o Premium Assistance for children and families with incomes from zero up to and including 200 percent of FPL: Subsidies were available to children in this income category through FHIAP or Healthy Kids ESI.
 Children determined eligible by DHS or OHA are referred to OPHP for enrollment and subsidy payment or go directly to OPHP and on the FHIAP reservation list.
-FHIAP pays premium subsidies ranging from 50 to 95 percent for adults.
-Both FHIAP and Healthy Kids ESI pay100 percent of the premium for children in this income group.
-Individuals (adults and children) who enroll in this program are subject to all other cost sharing provisions of the insurance plan.
-The children in this income group have the option of enrolling in FHIAP, Healthy Kids ESI, or CHIP direct coverage (OHP Plus), and children who choose FHIAP or Healthy Kids ESI can move back to state plan direct coverage at any time. - o Healthy Kids ESI/Child Only Premium Assistance and Healthy KidsConnect for children in families with incomes above 200 up to and including 300 percent of FPL who have access to ESI: Subsidies are available to children in this income category through ESI or the state's private insurance option, Healthy KidsConnect.
-Children in families with incomes above 200 percent FPL are not eligible for CHIP direct coverage (OHP Plus).
-Sliding scale subsidies are available for children who are able to enroll in the family's ESI. - Families with incomes above 200 up to and including 250 percent of FPL will receive state subsidies equaling about 90 percent of the child's monthly premium. - Families with incomes above 250 up to and including 300 percent of the FPL will receive state subsidies equaling about 80 percent of the child's monthly premium. - All other cost-sharing is subject to the cost of the employer plan. - Healthy KidsConnect: This is a CHIP state plan direct coverage option provided under the state's separate child health program.
+FHIAP paid premium subsidies ranging from 50 to 95 percent for adults.
+Both FHIAP and Healthy Kids ESI paid 100 percent of the premium for children in this income group.
+Individuals (adults and children) who enrolled in this program were subject to all other cost sharing provisions of the insurance plan.
+The children in this income group have the option of enrolling in FHIAP, Healthy Kids ESI, or CHIP direct coverage (OHP Plus), and children who chose FHIAP or Healthy Kids ESI could move back to state plan direct coverage at any time. - o Healthy Kids ESI/Child Only Premium Assistance and Healthy KidsConnect for children in families with incomes above 200 up to and including 300 percent of FPL who have access to ESI: Subsidies were available to children in this income category through ESI or the state's private insurance option, Healthy KidsConnect.
+Children in families with incomes above 200 percent FPL were not eligible for CHIP direct coverage (OHP Plus) prior to January 1, 2014.
+Sliding scale subsidies were available for children who are able to enroll in the family's ESI. - Families with incomes above 200 up to and including 250 percent of FPL would receive state subsidies equaling about 90 percent of the child's monthly premium. - Families with incomes above 250 up to and including 300 percent of the FPL would receive state subsidies equaling about 80 percent of the child's monthly premium. - All other cost-sharing was subject to the cost of the employer plan. - Healthy KidsConnect: This is a CHIP state plan direct coverage option provided under the state's separate child health program.
 Sliding scale subsidies are available to children who enroll in state-approved benefit packages developed and offered by private health insurers.
 Private insurers are selected through a competitive bid process.
 Approved benefit plans must be comparable to the CHIP direct coverage (OHP Plus) benefit package.